MarvinCai/presto/docs/src/main/sphinx/connector/pulsar.rst

-``pulsar.managed-ledger-cache-size-MB``               Size for managed ledger entry cache in MB ``pulsar.managed-ledger-num-worker-threads``          Number of threads to be used for managed ledger tasks dispatching ``pulsar.managed-ledger-num-scheduler-threads``       Number of threads to be used for managed ledger scheduled tasks ``pulsar.nar-extraction-directory``                   Directory to use for extraction Nar file
+``pulsar.managed-ledger-cache-size-MB``               Size for managed ledger entry cache in MB ``pulsar.managed-ledger-num-worker-threads``          Number of threads to be used for managed ledger tasks dispatching ``pulsar.managed-ledger-num-scheduler-threads``       Number of threads to be used for managed ledger scheduled tasks
 ================================================      =======================================================================

 ``pulsar.broker-service-url``